Mustafaalua/Detector_Detection/readme.md

 ***
 `scale` is the scaling that will be done to the images in the process of finding the DSD (detector-source-distance) with 1.0 being no scaling done.
 Changing the scaling can give some variance to the results.
 ***
-`showProgress` is boolean type 0 or 1 that indicates whether the scripts should show the images throughout the process or not.
+`showProgress` is a boolean type 0 or 1 that indicates whether the script should show the images throughout the process or not.

 0: Do not show images.